Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 Now the raw input is preprocessed and is ready to be fed into our transformer model.

 ## Single attention head:
 The attention head is where the magic happens.
 This is where the model learns how much, the other words in the sequence should influence the meaning of the current word.
 On a high level, this involves the matrix multiplication of the key, query and value matrices.
-There are already many great resources on interpreting these mechanisms.
+There are many great resources on interpreting these mechanisms, like :.

 definition
 Batch_size = 1